Documentation

 Configuration reference

 All configuration is via environment variables.
-See .env.example in the repo for a categorized list.
-Summary:
+See .env.example in the repo.

 Variable Required Description